mega-mvc/Knowledge-consolidation/Contents/Fun-questions.md

 ## Struct
 - Value type
 - No retain cycle
-- Stored in stack, less memory cost due to refCount and refType memory slot
+- Stored in stack, **less memory cost compared to class due to refCount and refType** memory slot
 - No inheritance.
 => **Better performance** (guaranteed static dispatch, no refCount, stored in stack)